foresterre/storyteller/README.md

     //
     // If we don't run the handler, we'll end up in an infinite loop, because our `reporter.disconnect()`
     // below will block until it receives a Disconnect message.
-    // Besides, if we don't run the handler, we would not need this library at all =). listener.run_handler(handler);
+    // Besides, if we don't run the handler, we would not need this library =).
+    //
+    // Also: as described above, it spawns a thread which handles updates, so it won't block. listener.run_handler(handler);

     // These are the events we would call during the regular flow of our program, for example